Emmalee Ford

 Emmalee is passionate about scientific literacy and education about reproductive health.
 Having began her university journey studying to become a secondary science teacher, Emmalee was determined to inspire the next generation of scientists.
 Realising the research potential at the University of Newcastle, Emmalee decided to pursue her goal in a new environment, by working with other scientists and the public to increase awareness about fertility and reproductive health.

 "I understand that everyone has different life plans, but people’s age shouldn’t be a doomsday clock signalling the end of fertility.
-By combining my molecular biology training with a focus on public health, I want to tackle infertility at the source while providing people with real solutions to family planning challenges they face now.
-I aim to provide accessible, personalised and accurate resources for people throughout their life that don’t leave people under pressure to race the fertility clock."
+I am working to provide accessible, personalised and accurate resources for people throughout their life that don’t leave people under pressure to race the fertility clock."

 Emmalee identifies as lgbtqia+.